Unoaku Anyadike

 Unoaku Anyadike (born Unoaku Temitope Anyadike on September 16, 1994) is a Nigerian model and beauty pageant titleholder who was crowned as the winner of the 2015 edition of the Most Beautiful Girl in Nigeria pageant.

 Early life

 Born into a middle-class family to an Igbo father and a Yoruba mother, both educators in Osun State, southwestern Nigeria;

 Education

 Unoaku furthered her education in the University of Ibadan where she studied and bagged a bachelor's degree in psychology.

 Personal life

 She struggled with Endometiosis during her reign.
 On September 15, 2017 she stepped aside as Queen for a new queen to be crowned.
-The event took place at Eko Hotels and Suite Victoria Island Lagos State.
+The event took place at Eko Hotels and Suites Victoria Island Lagos State.

 Career

 She works with the Federal Inland Revenue Service (FIRS).
 She partners with Nordica Fertility Centre She also acts as an Endometriosis Ambassador during events.

 Pageantry

 Most Beautiful Girl in Nigeria 2014

 Unoaku contested at the 2014 edition of the Most Beautiful Girl in Nigeria representing Lagos State, southwestern Nigeria.